-It is important to understand that SAP places indirect access rules that are not necessarily legally enforceable.
+It is essential to understand that SAP places indirect access rules that are not necessarily legally enforceable.
 SAP is enlarging the definition of indirect access to suit its purposes and hoping the indirect access cases are not taken to court, so they do not become part of the public record.
-Once part of the public record, they can be looked up by other companies and then the cat is out of the bag.
+Once part of the public record, they can be looked up by other companies, and then the cat is out of the bag.

 Therefore, SAP essentially has a “bluffing position” when it comes to the law overall (on many topics actually), and indirect access is just another example of this.

 SAP’s Inconsistency on Indirect Access

 The inconsistency of SAP’s position on SAP indirect access is shown further in the scenario we are about to cover.

 SAP is enforcing stringent and strange restrictions on what companies can do with the data in a HANA database.
 Do pay special attention to these terms laid out by SAP regarding extracting data from HANA.

 - SAP’s position is that the client must use SAP Data Services.

 - However, the use of SAP Data Services can be waived if the second instance of HANA is used, and the data is replicated to the second instance of HANA.

 Let us review SAP’s graphic that shows how HANA is to connect to Hadoop using their adapter called Vora.
 Hadoop and Spark are their own vibrant open source ecosystem that anyone can try on AWS or Google Cloud (Google offers two flavors actually, Cloud DataProc and Cloud Dataflow, which is easier to use and is self-configuring).
 But SAP had plans to get into this market.
 They had been promoting how much they are involved in Big Data.
 However, we can see a problem immediately looking at just one graphic.